 In our framework, knowledge in multiple datasets are integrated in three levels: 1) different datasets share the network backbone of LENS to learn better feature representation from multi-source CT images; 2) the lesion proposals of multiple dataset experts in LENS are fused to improve the sensitivity of ULD; 3) single-type datasets help to mine missing annotations in partially-labeled datasets to improve the quality of training labels.
-We employ DeepLesion and three single-type datasets in our framework, namely LUNA (LUng Nodule Analysis)~\cite{Setio2017LUNA}, LiTS (Liver Tumor Segmentation Benchmark)~\cite{Bilic2019LiTS}, and NIH-LN (NIH Lymph Node)~\cite{NIH_LN_dataset}.
-For evaluation, all lesions in 800 sub-volumes in DeepLesion are manually annotated by a board-certified radiologist as the test set\footnote{ We were unable to annotate full volumes, since images in DeepLesion were released in sub-volumes containing 7$ \sim $220 consecutive slices.}.
-On this task, our LENS trained on multiple datasets outperforms the current single-dataset state-of-the-art method~\cite{Yan2019MULAN} in average sensitivity (from 33.9\% to 39.4\%).
+We employ DeepLesion as well as three single-type datasets in our framework, namely LUNA (LUng Nodule Analysis)~\cite{Setio2017LUNA}, LiTS (Liver Tumor Segmentation Benchmark)~\cite{Bilic2019LiTS}, and NIH-LN (NIH Lymph Node)~\cite{NIH_LN_dataset}.
+For evaluation, we manually annotated all lesions in 800 sub-volumes in DeepLesion as the test set\footnote{ We were unable to annotate full volumes, since images in DeepLesion were released in sub-volumes containing 7$ \sim $220 consecutive slices.}.
+On this challenging task, our LENS trained on multiple datasets outperforms the current single-dataset state-of-the-art method~\cite{Yan2019MULAN} in average sensitivity (from 33.9\% to 39.4\%).
 After adding the mined lesions, the sensitivity is further improved to 47.6\%.
 It is not our goal to achieve new state-of-the-art results on the single-type lesion datasets.
-Nevertheless, we found that LENS jointly trained on 4 datasets can achieve comparable or better accuracy on each dataset relative to the baselines trained on each dataset alone, and significantly outperformed the baselines when the number of training images is small.
+Nevertheless, we found that LENS jointly trained on 4 datasets achieved comparable or better accuracy on each dataset relative to the baselines trained on each dataset alone, and significantly outperformed the baselines when the number of training images is small.